Voilett-Roze/asus/Minidlna:--Common-Issues-&-Solutions.md

 Fortunately, it's pretty easy to do;  the most difficult part for a noobie is just setting up that first Linux filesystem if you're new to the Linux world.
 You'll need a Linux filesystem for entware, swap, and as I said in part (1) above, for minidlna.

+It's strongly recommended to install entware and swapfile on a flash drive rather than a traditional spinning hard drive, especially if your hard drive spins down on inactivity.
+The swap file must react instantly and things won't work right if it has to wait for the hard drive to spin up.
+A traditional external USB hard drive is fine for your media collection.

 There are many how-to guides out there for creating your first Linux volume; here's one  I followed:
 http://www.algissalys.com/how-to/format-and-partition-usb-asuswrt-routers